 Similarly to findings from the literature review, motivations to contest street space are numerous, intertwined, changing, subjective and not always directly linked to the urban or mobility plan per se.
-The main motivations identified were related to the protection of the environment, sociospatial justice, social well-being and equity concerns, the legacy of the car culture, access rights and micro mobility.
+The main motivations identified were related to the protection of the environment and urban health, sociospatial justice, social well-being and equity concerns, the legacy of the car culture, access rights and micro mobility.
 Moreover, findings confirm the transversal nature of road space allocation as an issue of contestation and public policy-making.
 As such, it cuts across a number of policy domains and social interests, with a large array of actors that are likely to engage in challenging existing arrangements and contesting new proposals, the main ones being citizens, NGOs, governmental and public authorities, and business and commercial actors.
 The analysis of tactics and strategies to advocate new approaches to road space allocation showed that contesting actors use mainly events geared towards the public, traditional medias and digital networks, build tactical alliances through policy narratives about the symbolic use of space (liveability, branding).
+Lastly, tactical urbanism have been increasingly mainstreamed in the context of the COVID-19 crisis as part of city authorities' branding strategies and proposed urban planning schemes.